sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 In this task you will learn about different types of Xamarin projects.

 1. In Visual Studio, click **File->New->Project** to launch the new project dialog.
-Click the **Cross Platform** node to see the cross-platform project templates:
+Click the **Cross Platform** node to see the cross-platform project templates.

     ![Visual Studio Cross Platform Project Templates](Images/vs-new-project-xplat.png "Visual Studio Cross Platform Project Templates")

     _Visual Studio Cross Platform Project Templates_

-    Here are some of the project templates:
+    Here are some of the project templates.

     - Native Portable - use this to share binaries between native projects.
     - Native Shared - use this to share source code between native projects.